Key Points

 Improved Project:

-For Improved Projects, the Applicant must obtain approval from the Recipient.
-If the Improved Project significantly changes the pre-disaster configuration of the facility, the Recipient must forward the request to FEMA to ensure that the Improved Project complies with appropriate environmental and historic preservation laws, regulations, and executive orders.
+For improved projects, the Applicant must obtain approval from the Recipient.
+If the improved project significantly changes the pre-disaster configuration of the facility, the Recipient must forward the request to FEMA to ensure that the improved project complies with appropriate environmental and historic preservation laws, regulations, and executive orders.

 Alternate Project: